rwaldron/johnny-five/docs/proximity.md

 five.Board().on("ready", function() {

-  // Create a new Osepp IR Proximity Sensor hardware instance.
+  // Create a new IR Proximity Sensor hardware instance.
   //
-  // five.IR.Osepp();
+  // five.IR.Proximity();
   //
   // (Alias of:
   //   new five.IR({